reshamas/fastai_deeplearn_part1/courses/dl2/lesson_09.md

 - that way of doing it gives slightly better results; having said that, it's not too big a deal either way, and you'll see during this part of the course most of the time, Jeremy goes ReLU and then batch norm, but sometimes it is batch norm and ReLU if JH is being consistent with a paper
 - `bb_i = F.sigmoid(bb_i)*224` so this is to force our data into the right range; if you can do stuff like that, it is easier to train
 - Rachel's question:  what's the intuition behind using dropout with p=0.5 after a batch norm?
 Doesn't batch norm already do a good job of regularizing?
 - JH answer:  batch norm does an okay job of regularizing, but if you think back to part 1, we have a list of things to do to avoid overfitting and adding batch norm is one of them, as is data augmentation, but it's perfectly possible that you'll still be ok.
+One nice thing about dropout is it has a parameter to say how much to dropout and so that parameters are great; specifically, parameters that decide how much to regularize because it lets you build a nice big overparameterized model and then lets you decide how much to dropout
+- JH always tends to use dropout, starts with p=0, and then as he adds parameters, changes the dropout number without worrying about if he saved a model, if he's going to be able to load it back, but if he has dropout layers in one and not another, this way it stays consistent
+- moving on, the function calculates the L1 loss and adds the cross entropy
+- so that's our loss function, it's surprisingly easy perhaps
+- now of course, the L1 loss and the cross entropy may be wildly different scales, in which case the loss function, the larger one is going to dominate
+- JH ran the debugger, checked how big each of the two entities were, and found that if we multiply by 20, it makes them about the same scale
 ```python
 def detn_loss(input, target):
     bb_t,c_t = target